LAMPSPUC/StateSpaceModels.jl/README.md

 ## Notes

-StateSpaceModels.jl is a package for modeling, forecasting and simulating time series in a state-space framework.
+StateSpaceModels.jl is a package for modeling, forecasting, and simulating time series in a state-space framework.
 Implementations were made based on the book "Time Series Analysis by State Space Methods" (2012) by J. Durbin and S. J. Koopman.
 The notation of the variables in the code also follows the book.

 Works using this package: